 Relative density is received as data on Modbus link in Modb.
 STD2 format.

 If Modb.
 STD2 is selected entry field opens to enter the keypad value.

-i Modb.
-STD2 is selected entry lield opens to enter the keypad value.

 This keypad value will be used in calculation if no data received within the timeout time.